-L Mahadevan was born in India, and was educated there through college, before moving to the USA, eventually getting his PhD at Stanford University.
+L Mahadevan was born in India and educated there through college.
+He then moved to the USA for graduate school, eventually getting his PhD at Stanford University.
 He started his independent career at MIT, and was then the inaugural Schlumberger Chair in Complex Physical Systems at Cambridge University and a Professorial Fellow at Trinity, before coming to Harvard University, where he has been since 2003.

 de Valpine Professor of Applied Mathematics, School Of Engineering and Applied Sciences, Harvard University

 Professor of Physics and Professor of Organismic and Evolutionary Biology, Faculty of Arts and Sciences, Harvard University